DV

 Strategy & risk

-HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while SPHD tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
-Beta is 0.33 for HDV and 0.51 for SPHD, indicating HDV is less volatile relative to the market.
+HDV tracks Morningstar Dividend Yield Focus Index, while SPHD tracks S&P 500 Low Volatility High Dividend Index with a dividend approach.
+Beta is 0.3 for HDV and 0.45 for SPHD, making HDV the less volatile of the two by this measure.

 Fund details